-In Equation 4, d is the geodesic distance between two vertices.
-If there are a total n+1 vertices in a graph, closeness centrality for vertex v_i is calculated using the inverse of the average length of the shortest path from/to all other vertices except itself $v_i \notin \{v_1, v_2, ..., v_n\}$.
+In Eq.
+(4), d is the geodesic distance between two vertices.
+If there are a total n + 1 vertices in a graph, closeness centrality for vertex $v_i$ is calculated using the inverse of the average length of the shortest path from/to all other vertices except itself $v_i \notin \{v_1, v_2, \ldots, v_n\}$ .
 If the path does not exist between two vertices then the total number of vertices is used instead of path length [54].

-3. Betweenness Centrality (BC), which gives score to a vertex v_i based on how 207 many paths connecting any two vertices in the network go through that vertex v_i .
-208 If the number of those paths is high then vertex v_i will have high betweenness 209 centrality.
-Vertices that are frequently on the shortest paths between any two ver-210 tices of the graph have more control over information flow [42, 55].
-Removing a 211 vertex with high betweenness centrality has negative influence on the overall in-212 formation flow in a network.
-Betweenness centrality differs from other centrality 213 measures as it doesn't consider how well-connected a vertex is but measures how 214 much a vertex falls in between others.
-This way it is possible to have a vertex 215 with low degree but high betweenness centrality.
-For example, two groups of 216 vertices can be connected via a single path and then a vertex that connects those 217 groups (a.k.a. bridge node or broker) will have high betweenness centrality.
-218 where σ{st} is number of shortest paths between two vertices s and t and $\sigma{st}(v_i)$ is the number of shortest paths between two vertices s and t that pass through v_i .
+3. Betweenness Centrality (BC), which gives score to a vertex $v_i$ based on how many paths connecting any two vertices in the network go through that vertex $v_i$ .
+If the number of those paths is high then vertex $v_i$ will have high betweenness centrality.
+Vertices that are frequently on the shortest paths between any two vertices of the graph have more control over information flow [42,55].
+Removing a vertex with high betweenness centrality has a negative influence on the overall information flow in a network.
+Betweenness centrality differs from other centrality measures as it does not consider how well-connected a vertex is but measures how much a vertex falls in between others.
+This way it is possible to have a vertex with low degree but high betweenness centrality.
+For example, two groups of vertices can be connected via a single path and then a vertex that connects those groups (a.k.a. bridge node or broker) will have high betweenness centrality.

-If a network has set of vertices V, source vertex $s \in V$ and target vertex $t \in V$, the betweenness centrality of vertex v_i can be defined as [42, 55, 56]:
+If a network has a set of vertices V, source vertex $s \in V$ and target vertex $t \in V$ , the betweenness centrality of vertex $v_i$ can be defined as [42,55,56]: